Utah beats Oregon State 81-69 behind Allen’s double-double

+SALT LAKE CITY (AP) — Utah offered up a sneak preview of the fast pace and gritty defense it wants to spring on other Pac-12 teams this season.

-SALT LAKE CITY (AP) — Timmy Allen scored 25 points and collected 10 rebounds to lead Utah to an 81-69 victory over Oregon State in the Pac-12 opener for both teams on Thursday night.
+The Utes pulled away for an 81-69 victory over Oregon State in the Pac-12 opener for both teams on Thursday night by getting out and getting transition baskets and making the Beavers work overtime to get clean looks at the basket.

+It could be a winning formula for Utah (10-3), a team initially not expected to do much in the league this year while playing numerous freshmen.
+The Utes are doing their part to change that preseason narrative.

+Sophomores Timmy Allen and Both Gach have taken lead roles in defying expectations.
+Allen led the way with 25 points and 10 rebounds.
+Gach added 17 points.
+Both players came up with big-time baskets.

+“Last year, we were all new to it and we didn’t know the mentality you had to have and the grit and toughness that comes with each game and the scouting and how everything is so important,” Allen said.
+“We obviously have a different role this year, so we got to shower that knowledge onto the young guys.”

-Both Gach added 17 points while Rylan Jones scored 14 points and dished out five assists for the Utes.
+The Utes also got a lift from Rylan Jones, who finished with 14 points and dished out five assists.

 Utah overcame tough interior defense by the Beavers by successfully getting out in transition.
 The Utes scored 22 fastbreak points.
+Eighteen of those points came before halftime.

+“Those are daggers when you have to expend so much energy to get back into it against a team that’s playing as well as these guys are,” Oregon State coach Wayne Tinkle said.
+“It really takes the air out of it.”

-Tres Tinkle scored 19 points and collected six rebounds to lead Oregon State.
+Tres Tinkle scored 19 points and collected six rebounds to lead the Beavers.
 Zach Riechle and Ethan Thompson chipped in 15 apiece.
 Oregon State scored 16 points off 11 Utah turnovers and blocked eight shots but could not overcome its own lengthy scoring droughts.

 Jones and Allen combined for back-to-back baskets to ignite a 12-0 run that put the Utes ahead for the first time at 27-19.
 Hot perimeter shooting from Gach and Jones helped keep Utah in front as the first half wound down.

-Oregon State hung around for a while.
-Tinkle converted a 3-point play and then hit a pair of free throws to trim Utah’s lead to 36-32 heading into the final minute of the half.
-Gach buried his second 3-pointer to push the lead back to seven.

 The Beavers cut the deficit to three points multiple times in the second half, the final time on a fastbreak layup from Antonie Vernon that brought Oregon State to within 54-51.
-The Utes slammed the door on a further comeback.

 Utah used a 16-5 run to extend its lead to 70-55 with 5:31 left.
 Riley Battin sparked the run with a 3-point play and Gach added the biggest highlight with a dunk off a steal.
 Battin and Gach combined for four baskets in that decisive stretch.